 - The cost of cooking classes in Bali differs.
 So, before booking, check if the cost includes free travel to and from the cooking studio and free water (you will have to pay extra for any other drinks).
 Also, ask what else is included in the price.

-- I would strongly advise to attend cooking class during your first days in Bali.
-It will make it easier to choose meals from restaurant menus because you’ll be already familiar with the dishes, or choose to taste something new.
+- I would strongly advise attending a cooking class during your first days in Bali.
+It will make it easier to choose meals from restaurant menus because you’ll be all ready familiar with the dishes, or choose to taste something new.

-- I would recommend to go for the morning cooking class.
+- I would recommend going to the morning cooking class.
 In the mornings, markets are busier and the stalls offer more varied products.
 Also, in the morning you will have more energy and after a great lunch will be able to continue with your exploration of Bali.

 - Before coming to cooking class, don’t eat at least for a few hours.
 Believe me, there will be enough food to not only have while you are there but also plenty of leftovers to take home with you.